dougmac3/KES_AEScriptsInfo/README.md

     betaSupportEmail: "http://aescripts.com/contact", //IF YOU ARE RUNNING A BETA PLEASE PUT YOUR EMAIL HERE SO BETA TESTERS CAN CONTACT YOU IF THERE ARE ISSUES, replace with "http://aescripts.com/contact" for shipping version
 };
 ```
+<a name="include"></a>
 2. **Include the framework:**
   * By using the #include statement
   * Or by copy and pasting the contents of `trial_serializaton_generic_v3_mx.jsx`

-> **Using the #include is recommended** because you can [link directly to the framework](https://github.com/aescripts/aescripts-JSX-licensing-framework/blob/master/How-to-Clone-the-Framework.md) file on github and this way your licensing will always be the latest version.
+> **Using the #include is recommended** because you can [link directly to the framework](https://github.com/aescripts/aescripts-JSX-licensing-framework/blob/master/How-to-Link-to-the-Framework.md) file on github and this way your licensing will always be the latest version.
 When you export your script to a `.jsxbin` file, ESTK will import the include into the resulting file.

 ```javascript